hyperplanes/modulr/README.md

 # modulr
 A dead-simple framework for modularizing R scripts.
 Consists of only two functions: `import` and `export`.
-The paradigm employed is that each file is a separate file, and objects can only be shared between files if they are explicitly exported and imported into their respective environments.
+The paradigm employed is that each file is a separate module, and objects can only be shared between files if they are exported and imported into their respective environments.

 Calling the `export` method at the end of a file allows you to specify exactly which objects should be accessible from other scripts.
 Importing these objects using `import` guarantees that executing the code in that file won't pollute global namespace, and that objects in the global namespace aren't accidentally accessible to the script in that file.